 Newtown PA 18940

 The test-taker agrees to abide by the rules and regulations of LSAC test centre regulations.
 LSAC notes that ignorance of these rules will not be considered an excuse for their violation.
-See
+See www.lsac.org for more information.

-- clear, plastic Ziploc bag
+- Clear, plastic Ziploc bag

-- maximum size one gallon (3.79 liter), which must be stored under the chair and may be accessed only during the break
+- Maximum size one gallon (3.79 liter), which must be stored under the chair and may be accessed only during the break

-- Ziploc bag may only contain the following items: valid ID; wallet; keys; analog (nondigital) wristwatch; medical or hygiene products; #2 or HB wooden pencils, a highlighter, erasers, pencil
+- Ziploc bag may only contain the following items: valid ID; wallet; keys; analog (nondigital) wristwatch; medical or hygiene products; #2 or HB wooden pencils, a highlighter, erasers, pencil sharpener (no mechanical pencils); tissues; and beverage in plastic container or juice box (20 oz./591 ml maximum size) and snack for break only

 - No aluminum cans allowed